rodallanmac/gatsby-blog-rod/content/blog/preface.md

 dates of historical importance; the Complete Reference Table of the Principal Kinds of Coffee Grown in the World; and the Coffee Bibliography, containing 1,380 references.

-The most authoritative works on this subject have been Robinson's The Early History of Coffee Houses in England, published in London in 1893; and Jardin's Le Café, published in Paris in 1895.
+The most authoritative works on this subject have been Robinson's *The Early History of Coffee Houses in England*, published in London in 1893; and Jardin's *Le Café*, published in Paris in 1895.
 The author wishes to acknowledge his indebtedness to both for inspiration and guidance.
 Other works, Arabian, French, English, German, and Italian, dealing with particular phases of the subject, have been laid under contribution; and where this has been done, credit is given by footnote reference.
 In all cases where it has been possible to do so, however, statements of historical facts have been verified by independent research.
 Not a few items have required months of tracing to confirm or to disprove.

-There has been no serious American work on coffee since Hewitt's Coffee: Its History, Cultivation and Uses, published in 1872; and Thurber's Coffee from Plantation to Cup, published in 1881.
+There has been no serious American work on coffee since *Hewitt's Coffee: Its History, Cultivation and Uses*, published in 1872; and Thurber's Coffee from Plantation to Cup, published in 1881.
 Both of these are now out of print, as is also Walsh's Coffee: Its History, Classification and Description, published in 1893.
 The chapters on The Chemistry of Coffee and The Pharmacology of Coffee have been prepared under the author's direction by Charles W. Trigg, industrial fellow of the Mellon Institute of Industrial Research.